microsoft/mixed-reality-extension-sdk-samples/README.md

 In AltspaceVR
 * Go to your personal home
 * Make sure you are signed in properly, not a guest
-* Activate the Space Editor
+* Activate the Space Editor (only available if you indicate you want to participate in the Early Access Program in your AltspaceVR settings)
 * Click Basics group
 * Click on SDKApp
 * For the URL field, enter `ws://localhost:3901`